KyoriPowered/adventure-docs/source/minimessage.rst

 Pre
 ************

-Tags within this tag will not be parsed, useful for player input for example
+Tags within this tag will not be parsed, useful for player input for example.

 Tag
    ``<pre>``
 Arguments
-   non
+   None
 Examples
    * ``<gray><<yellow><player><gray>> <reset><pre><message></pre>``